Colin-Shaw2/advancedWarsMobile/README.md

 Known Bugs
   - Music throws errors that don't break
-  - Gesture detector sometimes appears on opposite sides of menu
+  - Gesture detector sometimes appears on opposite sides of menu (Just tap where it would be on the the opposite top corner of the screen)
-  - On certain screens, hitting the back button on your phone can cause app to crash
+  - On certain screens, hitting the back button on your phone can cause app to crash (Not an app back button but the phone one)
-  - Attack highlighting and day turn animation does not get updated with setstate() sometimes
+  - Attack highlighting and day turn animation does not get updated with setstate() sometimes (to fix this just tap anywhere on the screen and it will update the state correctly)